 We have a WhatsApp group to notify members if there are problems with the hall although we fortunately have very few of them.

-The entrance is at the front, the studio up the stairs.
+The entrance is through the front, a turn to the right then left and up the stairs.

 Welcome to the new website for 7oga.
 I’m Mark Robinson and I have had the pleasure of teaching Yoga in basingstoke for over 15 years.